amethystlyre/QETesting_SauceDemo/README.md

 Project created in Visual Studio and automates the purchasing of one product from start till checkout until your order is confirmed.

-Test code written in C#.
+Test code written in C# and located in Program.cs file.
 UI test uses Selenium Webdriver for Chrome and Nunit test framework.

 Install the following in Nuget solution manager: